Will the real Scott Weiland please stand up?

 No, really, will he?

 I’m only asking, because I refuse to believe that the person I saw perform last Friday night is the same Scott Weiland I grew up listening to.
-I refuse to believe that the once-electrifying voice behind “Purple” and “Tiny Music…Songs From the Vatican Gift Shop” has been reduced to a cracked shell of his former self.
+I refuse to believe that the once-electrifying presence behind “Purple” and “Tiny Music…Songs From the Vatican Gift Shop” has been reduced to a strung-out shell of his former self.

 There’s a moment during the second season of Dexter in which everyone’s favorite serial killer with a conscience agrees to open himself up to the masses during a 12-step recovery program.
 He speaks gravely of a dark passenger whose sole ambition is to steer him away from the light and place him in a situation where he must cultivate his bloodlust by any means necessary.